 The collection contains many titles of historical significance related to GLBT lives.
 Fiction and non-fiction works are available, covering a wide range of disciplines such as religion, philosophy, history, psychology, sociology, politics, literature, and the arts.
 Approximately 40 percent of the collection features gay or lesbian fictional characters.
-Selected issues of several important journal titles are also included.
+Several important journals, magazines, newspapers and other periodicals are also included.

 A former OU librarian and retired professor emeritus, Professor Gaylor began collecting GLBT materials in the 1960s when it was difficult to find information about GLBT communities and issues.
 “As many older gay and lesbian people might remember,” he said, “back in the early days, you wondered if you were the only one.
 There were limited ways in which a person could find out about homosexuality.
 When I began collecting, I had to visit numerous bookstores across the country to find gay materials.
 It was difficult, but I purchased everything I could find.”

 There are also pulp-fiction paperbacks from the 1960s.
-He acknowledges that many of the cover illustrations may be “lurid,” but believes that the images and stories' themes are meaningful records of societal perceptions about GLBT people at the time.
+Professor Gaylor acknowledges that many of the cover illustrations may be “lurid,” but believes that the images and stories' themes are meaningful records of societal perceptions about GLBT people at the time.
 “In most cases,” he said, “the stories ended tragically for the gay or lesbian character.
 But as time went on, the novels began to have positive endings.
 The materials began to cover every topic – cooking, travel, military service, and biographies.
 In regard to controversial topics, such as gays in the military or same-sex marriage, I have always attempted to collect both sides of the debate.”

 Thanks to those who have provided monetary support and gifts of high-quality materials, the Gaylor Collection continues to deepen and expand.
-Funds from the GLBT Literature and Resource Center Endowment are used tomaintain the collection and enhance it for future use.
+Funds from the GLBT Literature and Resource Center Endowment are used to maintain the collection and enhance it for future use.
 As Professor Gaylor describes it, “This fund is used to support a unique collection that helps people learn about us and the issues important to us.
 It might play a part in opening someone’s eyes, enriching a research project, or helping someone who thinks she or he is the only one.
 I cannot stress enough how important it is to have this endowment fund grow.
 We want this community resource to be a living collection, a loved collection, one that has pertinence today and in the future.”